Ridge detection for nonstationary multicomponent signals with time-varying wave-shape functions and its applications: Proposed ridge detection algorithm

 \subsection{Parameters selection}

 To optimize the performance of \textsf{SAMD-MHRD} for a given $K$, selecting suitable penalties $\lambda_1, \ldots, \lambda_K$ is crucial.
 To address this, we propose a simple grid search approach with the following rationale.
-Assuming that the algorithm accurately detects the ridges corresponding to the true IFs, we can consider masking the extracted curves on the TFR, similar to \eqref{peeling scheme formula}, by appropriately choosing $\eta_-$ and $\eta_+$.
-The resulting TFR should exhibit reduced signal components.
+Assuming that the algorithm accurately detects the ridges corresponding to the true IFs, we can consider masking the extracted curves on the TFR, similar to \eqref{peeling scheme formula}, by appropriately choosing $\eta_-$ and $\eta_+$. {To simplify the discussion, we apply the CFB approach \cite{Colominas_Meignen_Pham_2020} below, while VFB and MB can also be considered.} The resulting TFR should exhibit reduced signal components.
 This insight prompts us to employ the $\alpha$-R\'enyi entropy \cite{baraniuk2001measuring,Sheu_Hsu_Chou_Wu:2017}, where $\alpha>0$, as a metric to quantify and compare the energy distribution along the frequency axis of both the masked and original TFRs.

 Consider the parameter set

 where $\delta_\lambda>0$ is small, $K$ satisfies $1-(K-1)\delta_\lambda>0$, and $\Lambda\subset(0,\infty)$ is a finite set.
 Note that while $\mathcal{S}_{\delta_\lambda,\Lambda}$ looks like a high-dimensional space, it is effectively a one-dimensional space.
 In this context, the ordering $\lambda_k<\lambda_\ell$ for $k>\ell$ adheres to the \textit{slowly varying} condition $|\phi_j^{\prime\prime}|\leq\epsilon j\phi_1^\prime$ for $j\geq 1$.
 For the parameter $\beta$ required to satisfy the WSF condition in $\mathbf{S}^{(K)}(\beta)$ (\ref{multiCurveExt: feasible region}), we consider a finite subset $M\subset(0,2^{-1})$.